DamoM73/digital-solutions-text/ds_textbook/1_explore/1_describe_problem/unit_2.md

 >
 > The DIKW Pyramid is introduced is use to understand the way data is converted to wisdom, which is the one overall goal of data.{cite}`dataliteracy_2020_11`

-Data needs to be tranformed to become meaningfoul and meet the needs of the user.
+Data needs to be transformed to become meaningful and meet the needs of the user.
 This process is represented by the DIKW Pyramid.

 ![DIWK Pyramid](../assests/DIKWPyramid.png)